 Some hemp protein powders taste earthy and have a gritty texture.
 Not Hemplete.
 The earthy taste is more commonly found in lower protein—and lower quality—hemp powders.
 That’s why it mixes perfectly with milk, water, fruit, and anything else you throw at it.
 Its usability is second to none.

-Hemplete has supreme usability.
 If you try to mix lower protein hemp in milk or water with a spoon, you’re likely to be disappointed.
 And even when blending in a smoothie, you’re likely to get that earthy flavor.
 With Hemplete, all you need is milk or water and a spoon.
 And it mixes great with your favorite juice-, water-, or milk-based fruit smoothies.

 Protein powders greatly vary in quality, taste, and protein ratio.
 Whey protein powder often contains very high protein ratios.
 Cold-pressed hemp is typically between 91-98% digestible.
 And our cold-pressed Chocolate Protein Powder mixes—and tastes—better than whey protein.